 One of the things I enjoy most about the drive south from Taihape, towards Mangaweka and Hunterville, are all the poplar trees standing tall beside the road, along the ridges, and on the steep hill faces.
 By the 1930s, extensive deforestation resulted in significant soil erosion.
 In response, farmers began planting poplar trees to stabilise the soil and crop-dusting with aircraft.

 Driving through Mangaweka, the first thing you are likely to notice is the old DC3 aircraft at the Mangaweka International Airport.
-Once a crop-dusting aircraft and then a rafting base for the Mangaweka Adventure Company, the aircraft is now a cafe and store.
-Just down the road is Papa Cliffs Café, the best place for a good coffee and an awesome burger in Mangaweka.
+Once a crop-dusting aircraft and then a rafting base for the Mangaweka Adventure Company, the aircraft is now a café and store.
 The town itself, now bypassed by the main drag, is filled with hints of old-time charm and is worth a quick look.

 Heading south, the impressive Mākōhine Viaduct can be seen from the road just south of Ōhingaiti.
 When it was completed in 1902, this was the tallest bridge in New Zealand, an engineering feat that makes it a Category 1 historic structure.